simplicitesoftware/documentation/docs/documentation/misc/email-howto.md

 E-mail howto
 ============

-This document shows how to configure application server's e-mail service that is used by Simplicit&eacute;&reg; to send e-mails.
+This document shows how to configure application server's e-mail service that is used by Simplicité to send e-mails.

 Tomcat context-level configuration
 ---------------------------------